JbirdL86/Trial-Review/README.md

 # Trial-Review

-> HEllo-Microverse is a project where we get to review a pull request of our own just to practice how to do reviews on a pull request.
+> Trial review is a project where we get to review a pull request of our own just to practice how to do reviews on a pull request.

 ![screenshot](https://rawcdn.githack.com/JbirdL86/Hello-World/6b13fe40173fca2382ccd5af586136d93779e768/index.html)